KlausVii/SuperSecretHyperProject/README.md

 - How do I transform an image based my new f[r,theta]? (easy)

 - How do I tranform and maintain the features of original geography? (hard)

+### Concept 1: Machine Learns Reddit

+Input: reddit posts and their votes, reinforced from own votes

+First: first predict comment or posts upvotes based on text (+context?)